2024–25 Niagara Purple Eagles men's ice hockey season: Season

 Niagara entered the season in a rather unique position.
 For the first time since Bentley in 2018, Niagara was the only league member to have one of its freshman class selected in the NHL draft.
 Trevor Hoskin would prove to be an offensive boon to the Purple Eagles, finishing the year tied for the team lead in scoring alongside team captain Jay Ahearn.
 With the offense improved from the year before, the team was also able to rely on steady goaltending from graduate transfer Pierce Charleson who was the team primary starter for the entire season.
 Unfortunately, the defense was a little weaker, allowing an average of more than 4 shots per game more than they had the year before.
 Over the course of the season, those numbers add up to give their opponents many more chances on the Niagara goal, forcing Charleson and the offense to stay on their toes.

 Despite the more porous defense, the Purple Eagles played well throughout the season.
 While the team didn't have the best of results in their non-conference play, their 2–5–1 mark was still among the best in the conference.
 The team didn't suffer from any extended losing steaks, their worst being three games, and they were consistently in the top half of the standings.
 The solid, though unspectacular, season ended with the Eagles in 4th place, their best finish in over a decade.
 The reward for such a performance was bye into the quarterfinal round and few more home games to potentially extend their year.

 Unfortunately for Niagara, their opponent was one of the hottest teams in the second half of the season as Army had gone 9–2–2 in the seven weeks prior.
 Niagara's offense was on full display, scoring the opening goal in each of their three games against the Black Knights but the defense was unable to contain the cadets.
 Over the three games, two of which going into overtime, Army fired 148 shots on goal.
 Charleson did yeoman's work in the series, posting a save percentage of .932 and limiting Army to two goals on fourteen power play opportunities.
-However, his efforts were in vein as the Knights were twice able to win in extra time and end the Eagles' season in heartbreaking fashion.
+However, his efforts were in vain, as the Knights were twice able to win in extra time and end the Eagles' season in heartbreaking fashion.